glenmurphy/op1nput/README.md

 # OP1NPUT

-Maps the Teenage Engineering OP-1 midi output to keyboard keypresses; runs in the system tray in Windows.
+Maps the Teenage Engineering OP-1's MIDI output to keyboard keypresses.

 This exists because many of the existing tools either require vJoy or emit keyboard events that DCS can't see.

+OP1NPUT runs in the system tray in Windows, is a 0.3MB executable, and uses less than 3MB of RAM with no background CPU usage.

 ## Status
 - Windows-only, no user configuration, only a framework to get started.